minustime/repoexplorer/README.md

 # Repo ◉ Explorer

-This app allows one to browse an organization's public Github projects and view their latest commits.
+This sample app allows one to browse an organization's public Github projects and view their latest commits.

 The application consists of a client side app written in [AngularJS 1.4.3](https://angularjs.org/), the UI look and feel is provided by
 [Bootstrap](http://getbootstrap.com/css).